-Mezirow (1991) suggested that observable personal and philosophical ideas are shared by the student when a learning transformation has occurred. the desired outcome expected So. for studentsexperiencing the hybrid course design is for them to share practical applications of the content and course discussions in the virtual learning environment resulting in a transformation of knowledge, which in turn can be put into daily practice by the student.
-Thus, the purpose of this study was to determine the effectiveness of a hybrid learning approach on student's satisfaction with faculty of physical education.
+Mezirow (1991) suggested that observable personal and philosophical ideas are shared by the student when a learning transformation has occurred.
+So, the desired outcome expected for students experiencing the blended course design is for them to share practical applications of the content and course discussions in the virtual learning environment resulting in a transformation of knowledge, which in turn can be put into daily practice by the student.
+Thus, the purpose of this study was to determine the effectiveness of a blended learning approach on student's satisfaction with faculty of physical education.

-Method
+Method.